thisisazeez/You-Dont-Know-PY/README.md

 # You Don't Know Python Yet.

-This is a somewhat brief tutorial that gives you from basic information to get started with Python to iving deep into the core mechanisms of the Python Programming Language.
+This is a somewhat brief tutorial that gives you from basic information to get started with Python to diving deep into the core mechanisms of the Python Programming Language.

 ## Contributions